Frequently Asked Questions

 What will we catch?

 It depends on the time of year, weather, conditions, the salinity of the water, how far we have to run and lots of other factors.
-Offshore fishing has seasons similar to hunting.
-Here is a list of all the different species we target at various times of the year:
+Offshore fishing can be hit or miss as we only go on good days.
+We will try to catch the best fish we can but mostly plan on speckled trout and redfish.
+Here is a list of all the different species we have caught at various times of the year:

 Mahi Mahi (Dorado)